YJP1989/React-Learning-Platform/README.md

 Learning platform is a website take full advantage of **Google book API** and **Google Firebase Realtime Database**.
 Users are availiable to
 - Resginter / login to save personal data and retrieve their offline or realtime chat messages,
-- Start a live chat with other users in any discussion group room.
+- Make a live chat with other users in any discussion group room.
 - Search book,
 - Read book,
 - Add & remove books from personal library